jamesffaulkner/poemanalysis/README.md

 Please feel free to contact me with questions, comments, and suggestions (email provided in GitHub profile).
 I want to continue to grow as an aspiring educator-as-programmer.
 The sequel to this project is a poem analysis ChatGPT fine-tuned on a training set that has many more examples but ones smaller in length.
 I hope to be able to share that training set soon.

+## Formatting Samples
+Copy-paste a poem into a .txt file for PoemAnalysis.py to read.
+Include the lines of the poem only, without title or other extraneous material.
+Follow the line arrangement and stanza breaks of the original poem, without identation.
+PoemAnalysis.py will automatically create a new .txt file (TargetText.txt) that will be formatted correctly for the LLM with leading line numbers.

 ## Sample Output on "Desert Places"
 Analysis: